zitadel/zitadel/docs/docs/concepts/features/selfservice.md

 ## Logout

 Users can terminate the session for all their users (logout).
-A client will implement this by calling the [specific endpoint](/docs/apis/openidoauth/endpoints#end_session_endpoint).
+A client can also implement this, by calling the [specific endpoint](/docs/apis/openidoauth/endpoints#end_session_endpoint).

 ## Profile